shawn-nyk/tp/docs/DeveloperGuide.md

     Use case ends.

 #### Extensions
-2a.
+&emsp;2a.
 User chooses to cancel the confirmation. </br>
-    Use case ends.
+&emsp;Use case ends.

 ## Appendix D: Non-Functional Requirements